vtexdocs/dev-portal-content/docs/guides/Integration-Guides/catalog-integration/images.md

 To change an existing SKU image that already existed, you can use the [Update SKU file endpoint](https://developers.vtex.com/vtex-rest-api/reference/catalog-api-put-sku-file).

-[block:callout]
-{
-  "type": "warning",
-  "body": "In order to update a SKU file the image needs to be uploaded again."
+>⚠️ In order to update a SKU file the image needs to be uploaded again.
-}
-[/block]

 #### Example request